Progress: Having worked her bonded period as a medical officer at Mugu District Hospital, Meena is currently preparing

 “At my village, most of children and women die because of inadequate health services, poverty and acute illnesses.
 From that time onwards, I wanted to be a good physician and serve those people in rural areas who are poor, uneducated, and innocent but they have desire to improve their life style.”

 Meena completed her undergraduate training in August 2016.
-After qualifying she worked as an intern for 1 year in Patan Hospital in Kathmandu, and is now working in Mugu District Hospital, in the rural district of Mugu in Nepal.
+After qualifying she worked as an intern for 1 year in Patan Hospital in Kathmandu, and went on to work in Mugu District Hospital, in the rural district of Mugu.
+She is currently studying for her postgraduate exams, which she will take in 2024.

 Our first female DFN sponsored student, Dr Meena, has shared the extraordinary story of how she saved the life of a mother and baby, whilst working in an extremely resource-limited setting.
 She is working in the far west of Nepal, in a tiny mountain-side hospital.
 There are no operating theatre lights, and no electricity to power instruments to stem blood-flow.

 A few weeks ago she undertook an emergency caesarean section on an extremely unwell women who had been in labour for over two days.
 It took many hours to convince the family that a Caesarean was required to save her and the baby’s life.
 Then later that night, when the sun had set on the mountains, the family asked her to proceed with the the surgery.
 It was extremely difficult to arrange blood for transfusion and staff to come in from their mountain homes; there were many unimaginable challenges to overcome (including the critical lack of power).
 But finally they were able to carry out the caesarean section.

 Fortunately, due to Dr Meena’s medical training, and her communication and coordination with the other staff in the tiny hospital, she was able to successfully deliver the baby.
 We are happy to report that mother and baby are now doing really well.